Skip to main content

 Getting the price right is very important.
 You must make sure that the difference between the cost price and the selling price is enough to cover all of your operating costs, including your own drawings.
 Remember that the office products sector is very competitive and customers very often buy purely on price.
 So you will have to price in line with or below your immediate competitors unless you are targeting a niche market that your competitors do not cater for.

 While your regular customers may well appreciate the excellent level of service that you offer them, they are also likely to keep an eye on the prices that your competitors charge and take their business elsewhere if they feel they can get a better deal.
-You might consider offering customers a loyalty card so they can collect points towards a discount off their next order.
+You might consider offering customers a loyalty card so they can collect points towards a discount on their next order.
 Perhaps you will offer special deals and promotions from time to time.

 Suppliers to the office products sector may include suggested retail prices in their catalogues and price lists.
 Buying groups such as Nemo produce catalogues that include price lists for different items.